 As much as possible, women workers should create a projected healthcare profile for the future and take steps to meet their anticipated needs.
 These can include taking out long-term care insurance and using a health savings account (HSA) with tax advantages.

-Get Professional Health With Retirement Planning
+Get Professional Help With Retirement Planning

 Laurel Wealth Planning seeks to make retirement planning for women more manageable.
 The team’s fiduciary advisors give sound, objective financial advice with a holistic approach.
 Looking at all aspects of your financial life and connecting them in ways that add meaning and value, you are at the heart of your wealth management plan.